DroitXenon/DroitXenon/README.md

 - 📱 I'm an Electronic Enthusiast

-- 💻 Interested in AR/VR and Internet
+- 💻 Interested in AR/VR and Cybersecurity

 - 📷 love Flying FPV and Taking Picture